ubccpsc/310/project/Deliverable0.md

 # Deliverable 0: TDD Individual Deliverable

 Test-driven development (TDD) is one [modern technique](../readings/Process.md#tdd) for building software.
 As the name suggests, engineers write tests for every requirement in the specification _before_ they create the implementation.
-This makes it much easier to final product has at least a base level of testing.
+This makes it much easier to ensure the final product has at least a base level of testing.

 In terms of the course project, adopting TDD will ensure you understand all the requirements of the specification before getting buried in the details of your implementation.
 This is important because implementing code that doesn't meet the requirements _will_ increase the amount of work you need to do for the project.